Lemoncode/node-training/README.md

 ## 04 Update Documents

-In this sample we are going to .
+In this sample we are going to implement some `database` business and create `queries` to `update` documents.

 ## 05 Remove Documents